jacek15157/Library.API/README.md

 # Library.API

 My first restful API in .Net Core.
-It supports hateoas, http verbs, hyper media control.
+It supports hateoas, http verbs, cache and more.